-The Texas attorney discipline system is administered by the Office of Chief Disciplinary Counsel, which is designed to be the "bar's law office," and whose work is overseen by the Commission for Lawyer Discipline.
+The Texas attorney discipline system is administered by the Office of Chief Disciplinary Counsel and overseen by the Commission for Lawyer Discipline.
 CDC represents the Commission in disciplinary litigation.
 Professionalism is directly tied to the public's perception of the ability of the State Bar of Texas to discipline its own lawyers and protect the public from unethical practitioners.
 In recognition of this close connection, emphasis is placed on the quality of disciplinary prosecutions, identification of disability or impairment problems, solutions for attorneys in need of law practice management or other basic skills, and innovative ways to maintain open communication between the public and the bar.